Gertrude Hoffmann (dancer): Marriage

 Gertrude married Max Hoffmann (1873–1963), a composer, songwriter and vaudeville orchestra leader, on April 8, 1901 in Baltimore.
-Her husband's full name and title was said to be “Baron” Adolph Eugene Victor Maximilian Hoffmann.
+Her husband's full name and title was said to be "Baron" Adolph Eugene Victor Maximilian Hoffmann.
 Though born in Poland most likely of German descent, the title "Baron" is dubious since he was raised in St. Paul, Minnesota.
 On most public records and travel documents, their surname was recorded as Hoffmann rather than Hoffman.
 Max Hoffmann throughout their marriage worked with Gertrude as her music director and manager.
 Their son, professionally known as Max Hoffmann Jr. (1902–1945), was born the year following their marriage at Norfolk, Virginia and would go on to be a musical-comedy performer on Broadway and in films.
 Max Jr. was, for a brief period, married to the noted Boop-Boop-a-Doop singer Helen Kane.

 Death

-Gertrude Hoffmann died on the 21 October 1966 in Los Angeles, California.
+Gertrude Hoffmann died on 21 October 1966 in Los Angeles, California.